airbytehq/airbyte/docs/understanding-airbyte/catalog.md

 ## Logic for resolving the Cursor Field

-This section lays out how a cursor field is determined for a stream performing an `incremental` sync.
+This section lays out how a cursor field is determined for a stream performing an `INCREMENTAL` sync.

 * If `source_defined_cursor` in `AirbyteStream` is true, the source determines the cursor field internally.
 It cannot be overriden.
 If it is false, continue...
 * If `cursor_field` in `ConfiguredAirbyteStream` is set, the source uses that field as the cursor.
 If it is not set, continue...